BN - New Hire HSA/HDHP Enrollment Process Map

 1. Determine if the employee has turned in an HDHP application and an HSA Application.

-- A WED report will capture HDHP/HSA discrepancies and affected institutions will be notified.
-The institution will need to follow up with the employee to make sure an HSA application is received timely.
+- A WED report will capture HDHP/HSA discrepancies and affected institutions will be notified by the UW Service Center.
+Institutions will need to follow up with the employee to make sure an HSA application is completed and received timely.
+Verify that the employee signs page 5 of the HSA application as this can be missed.

 - Employee is eligible for the State Group Health insurance plan AND